thalerjonathan/rust-ddd/reports/week6/day23/README.md

 - Get `Fixture` E2E tests working.
 - Get UI working (there are some runtime errors  when running `trunk serve`)
 - Run 2 instances of each microservice in parallel.
+- Customise and refine logs: add localhost info to logs to distinguish between the different instances, and refine log levels to avoid spamming the console.
 ## Results

 Fixing things was pretty straightforward: